gemmaellis16/memory_game/README.md

 ## **Project Aim**

 Welcome to this memory game for children aged 2-5 years age.
-The simple and easy to navigate game is eye catching and helps children improve their memory.
-On this site I hope you will be able to easily navigate the information about the game and also able to access it on mobile, tablet and desktop.
+This simple game is easy to navigate, is eye catching and helps children improve their memory.
+On this site I hope you will be able to easily find the information icon about the simple rules of the game and also able to access it on mobile, tablet and desktop.

 ## **Table of Contents**